All Episodes

 And in the interim, it's been a full year and a half.

-We've got remains of our soldiers from the Korean war back.
+We've got remains of our soldiers from the Korean War back.

 We've got hostages back.

-And the president gave nothing else but an opportunity for Kim Jong un to build a relationship with the rest of the free world if he would stop pursuing his nuclear weapons program.
+And the president gave nothing else but an opportunity for Kim Jong-un to build a relationship with the rest of the free world if he would stop pursuing his nuclear weapons program.

 And in exchange, Donald Trump did give Kim Jong-un something.

-His time and his willingness to have a discussion.
+He gave him his time, his time and his willingness to have a discussion.

-Now, I'll take the remain you you offer me.
+Now, I'll take the remain.

-I'm the president for a second here.
+You offer me, I'm the president for a second here.

 I know, don't laugh.